CALL FOR PAPERS

 7th Annual International Conference of the Asian Association for Language Assessment (AALA)

-We are now welcoming abstracts for the 7th International Conference of the Asian Association for Language Assessment (AALA), Seoul, South Korea, October 6-8, 2020 and invite contributions from academics, researchers, teachers, students, and assessment agencies.
+We are now welcoming abstracts for the 7th International Conference of the Asian Association for Language Assessment (AALA), Seoul, South Korea, POSTPONED, and invite contributions from academics, researchers, teachers, students, and assessment agencies.